 "WINGS FDY was the logical next step after we set such a brisk pace with the POY concept", notes Stefan Kroß.
 "This is something the market has been waiting for.
 In the FDY process, particularly from an energy standpoint, there is an even greater potential for savings than in the POY process.
 We are noticing an immense leap in demand for “green technologies” among our customers.
 Energy efficiency, low wastage rates and environmentally friendly technologies are becoming more and more important."
 In the FDY process, energy costs account for around 45 to 50% of conversion costs.

-machine bursts open the boundaries of conventional FDY spinning systems in terms of optimised production processes, waste ratios and energy consumption.
+The new FDY machine bursts open the boundaries of conventional FDY spinning systems in terms of optimised production processes, waste ratios and energy consumption.
 Reduced conversion costs, ergonomic workflows, simplified maintenance, considerably shorter commissioning and the high yarn quality the industry has come to expect from Oerlikon Barmag spinning systems are convincing arguments for the new concept.

 0 comments: